asamallab/T9GPred/Figures/Figure6/README.md

 ## Folder Contents

 - Bacteroidetes_402_sequence_length_CTD_statistics.txt: Contains the information on the sequence length and number ratio of the predicted secreted proteins of different CTD types.
-- Sequence_length_comparison.R: Contains the code to plot the sequence length comparison between the gliding and non-gliding Bacteroidetes.
+- Sequence_length_comparison.R: Contains the code to plot the sequence length comparison between the gliding and non-gliding <i>Bacteroidetes</i> strains.
-- CTD_type_comparison.R: Contains the code to plot the distributions of predicted secreted proteins (ratio) for CTD types.
+- Secreted_protein_comparison.R: Contains the code to plot the distributions of predicted secreted proteins (ratio) between gliding and non-gliding <i>Bacteroidetes</i> strains.

 ## Usage